bossesand/OHTI/README.md

 # OHTI Headtracking device HW and Firmware + Player for streams or files of Ambisonic format recordings.

+2020 April
+Clarification, this should be more or less OS independent.
+The interface between headtracker and browser is written in JavaScript to be run on node.js.

+The rest of the application is run in the browser using JavaScript.

+Tests are done on Linux, OSX and windows 10.

+BLE on windows10 does not so far work well.

 Update 20 Jan 2019

 I now have online demos of Omnitone and JSAmbionics binaural rendering of Second and Third order material on http://www.ohti.xyz